A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 MediShield Life is only a basic health insurance.

-One of the reasons why this is so is because it’s sized for subsidised treatments in the public hospitals – particularly B2/C wards which are 5-9 bedders.
+One of the reasons why this is so is because it’s sized for subsidised treatments in the public hospitals, particularly B2/C wards, which are typically 5-9 bedders.

 Why doesn’t it have better coverage?

-In my opinion, national policies cater to the masses.
-At least the basic form of protection has to be made first.
+In my opinion, national policies cater to the masses, so the basic form of protection has to be in place.
+This also makes the premiums more affordable.

 4) Covers Pre-Existing Conditions